We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 A customer’s health score should inform the tone, frequency, and content of your communication.
 For instance, highly engaged customers might appreciate more frequent updates and advanced tips, while low-usage customers might benefit from getting started guides or video tutorials.

-Use health scores to customise the level of support provided.
+Use health scores to customize the level of support provided.
 Customers with lower scores may require more hands-on support, regular check-ins, and in-depth guidance to resolve issues and enhance their experience.

 Use low health scores as an early warning system for churn.
 Analyse the patterns of these customers to anticipate which customers are at risk and proactively offer solutions.